Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ```

 ### Arrays

-An array is a multi-dimensional data structure that can hold values of the same data type.
-Unlike matrices, arrays can have more than two dimensions.
+An array is similar to a matrix but can have more than two dimensions.

 ```R
 arr <- array(1:8, dim = c(2, 2, 2))